mzgoddard/jest-webpack/README.md

 ## Status

-`@mzgoddard/jest-webpack` currently works with a lot of jest options out of the bag since there is no special handling needed and they can just be passed to jest by the tool.
+`jest-webpack` currently works with a lot of jest options out of the bag since there is no special handling needed and they can just be passed to jest by the tool.
 You can see what is so far specifically tested so far in https://github.com/mzgoddard/jest-webpack/issues/3.

 ## How it works?